 Contrary to the UK Bribery Act, there is no such defence for companies as that based on the implementation of an adequate compliance programme.
 However, the French draft legislation foresees the possibility of imposing an obligation on companies to implement a compliance programme.
 That being said, the draft legislation targets only companies with at least 500 employees and a yearly turnover above €1 million.
 It is unclear whether these criteria will be alternative or cumulative.
 It is also unclear whether the draft legislation will contain guidelines similar to those set out by the UK Bribery Act.

 What compliance procedures and policies can a company put in place to assist in the creation of safe harbours?

-Companies should also keep in mind that due diligence and investigation should be carried out in accordance with the Data Protection Law while processing employees’ personal data.
+Companies should also keep in mind that due diligence and investigations should be conducted in accordance with data protection laws while processing employer personal data.

 Record keeping and reporting

 Record keeping and accounting

 What legislation governs the requirements for record keeping and accounting in your jurisdiction?

 The rules for record keeping and accounting are set forth by the Commercial Code (Article L123-12 and following).

 What are the requirements for record keeping?